 In the event of a sexual assault, an advocate from Dane County Rape Crisis will be contacted to support you.
 The responding officer will conduct a basic interview about what happened, and a detective will be assigned to your case.
-UWPD has both female and male detectives, who are specially trained to investigate sexual assault, domestic violence, dating violence and/or stalking.
-You may request an officer with the gender you feel most comfortable with to take your statement and UWPD will do it best to facilitate the request.
+UWPD detectives are specially trained to investigate sexual assault, domestic violence, dating violence and/or stalking.
+You may request an officer with the gender you feel most comfortable with to take your statement and UWPD will do its best to facilitate the request.